Náfpaktos Greece – cute little seaside town

 The toll on this bridge is 13.20 Euro, and the ferry is half price, but you can’t turn to get to the ferry from Nafkaptos legally so we missed it.

 Patra proved to be a mad, mad traffic crazy town.
 Not really touristy, and so after failing to find a park we left.
-As we departed town we discovered a shopping centre.
-Explorason of all people LOVES shopping centres.
-It was free parking underground, but proved to mainly be one big store called ‘Jumbo’, which sprawled itself over 3 floors.
+As we departed town we discovered a shopping center.
+Explorason of all people LOVES shopping centers.
+It was free parking underground but proved to mainly be one big store called ‘Jumbo’, which sprawled itself over 3 floors.
 ‘Jumbo’ consumed about 3 hours of our day.
 We needed a western fix.
 Just looking at Christmas decorations, toys, clothes and household items transfixed us both.
 We had a great time!
-We hopped in the car armed with a bag of goodies, and decided to go back for something we had declined to buy.
+We hopped in the car armed with a bag of goodies and decided to go back for something we had declined to buy.
 So ten minutes later, and another package – we were off.

-We then headed to Pirgos and decided not to stay as it was too early.
+We then headed to Pyrgos and decided not to stay as it was too early.
 So we drove on to the sight of the first Ancient Olympic Games – Olympia.
-We found a hotel – there are many – and for 30 Euro including breakfast we had a great room with a fridge overlooking the church.
+We found a hotel – there are many – and for 30 Euro including breakfast, we had a great room with a fridge overlooking the church.
 And the owners were just lovely.
 I felt safe here.

 He then sold us a beautiful little candle holder with the name of a town we ‘must visit’ tomorrow’.
 (Read about that tomorrow) Another shop-keeper lady took time to write a list of towns along the coast she wanted us to visit.

 The ‘big island’ as it is known, really is full of lovely Greek people.